 Often read as tragic realism, The Sopranos has rarely been seen in the light of the comedy created in every episode.
 While a number of television critics and commentators have compared the series to the tragedies of Shakespeare (Bushby 2007, Macintyre 2007, Varble 2007), none have focused on the comic elements, which, as I will show, are descendants of Italian Commedia dell’Arte and Shakespearean comedies.
 The best way of seeing this is to focus on the character Paulie Walnuts, whom I see as an Italian American version of the zanni of the Commedia or the fool/clown of Shakespeare.
 In this article, I present David Chase’s serial narrative as a comedy that serves not only to create laughter but also to criticize U.S. and especially Italian American culture through the character Paulie Walnuts.
 Before I launch into this reading I want to present a few words on just how we might read the seriality of Chase’s narrative.

 So much of what we know as criticism of television programs comes to us through the lenses of theater and film studies, and while these approaches cover the basics of critiquing stock characters, plots, shots, sound and scene making, it does little to make us aware of the power that seriality has as it “allows viewers, performers, and characters to settle into familiar relations” (Logan 2015: 33).
 As Elliot Logan points out in one of the few articles that cover performance in serial television, “Central also is serial television’s provisionality, which allows for such relations—and the understandings arrived through them—to be radically revised by previously unforeseen or unplanned turns of even, performance, style or tone, and for the discoveries found therein to further ramify into the future” (Ibid.
 33-34).
 Paulie, one of the few characters to be in nearly every episode, from the beginning of the series to the end, develops unlike any other through what I can only suggest is his evolution as a dramatic tool for the writers.
 Logan cites critic Sean O’Sullivan to strengthen his point: “This aspect of television serials—their ongoing expansion into an unformed future—poses substantial challenges to the criticism of such works (O’Sullivan 2013)” (Ibid.
 34).
-It is from this point of departure that I look back to one of the most successful serial television programs in U.S. history to explore the role that humor plays in the criticism of Italian American culture in The Sopranos, specifically as it is situated in the character, Paulie “Walnuts” Gualtieri (played by Gennaro Anthony Sirico), whom I read as the program’s central clown or fool, as he evolved over eighty-six hour-long episodes during its six season run.
+It is from this point of departure that I look back to one of the most successful serial television programs in U.S. history to explore the role that humor plays in the criticism of Italian American culture in The Sopranos.
+I am specifically interested in the way Paulie “Walnuts” Gualtieri (played by Gennaro Anthony Sirico) can be read as the program’s central clown or fool as he evolved over the eight-six hour-long epidodes during its six season run.